laboon/ebook/text/98_glossary_of_terms.md

 __Postcondition__: All conditions which need to hold true after the execution steps in order for the test to pass.
 For example, a postcondition after editing your user name may be that the Account Information page shows the new user name.

-__Input Value__: A particular value which will be passed in to a test case.
+__Input value__: A particular value which will be passed in to a test case.
 The distinction between this and precondition can be hazy in manual or other black-box testing; in white-box testing, values that you are passing in to the method under test (e.g. as arguments or parameters) are input values.

-__Output Value__: A particular value which will be output by a test case.
+__Output value__: A particular value which will be output by a test case.
 The distinction between these and postconditions in manual or other black-box testing can be hazy; in white-box testing, values that are directly returned from a method are output values.

-__Execution Steps__: The actual steps that the test will execute after ensuring that all preconditions hold.
+__Execution steps__: The actual steps that the test will execute after ensuring that all preconditions hold.

-__Reproduction Steps__: The steps necessary for reproducing a defect.
+__Reproduction steps__: The steps necessary for reproducing a defect.
 Often included in defect reports so that readers of the defect will understand what causes the defect and how to reproduce it.

 __Passed__: A status for a test case in a test run.
 It indicates that the system has met all postconditions and/or expected output values - the observed behavior was equal to the expected behavior.